jresmith/workhorse-aws-terraform/README.md

 # 📑 Artifacts

 The repository contains architectural diagrams, workflows, and operational documentation used throughout the platform.

+These artifacts illustrate how the platform operates, how workloads are deployed, and how reliability is maintained across environments.

 ## 🖥 EKS Architecture